-A physical inventory is the practice is counting all your inventory at once.
-Many businesses do this at their year-end because it ties in with accounting and filing income tax.
+A physical inventory, or stock take, is the practice of counting all your inventory at once.
+Many businesses do this at their year end because it ties in with accounting and filing income tax.
 Although physical inventories are typically only done once a year, it can be incredibly disruptive to the business, and believe me, it’s tedious.
 If you do find a discrepancy, it can be difficult to pinpoint the issue when you’re looking back at an entire year.

 If you do a full physical inventory at the end of the year and you often run into problems, or you have a lot of products, you may want to start spot checking throughout the year.
 This simply means choosing a product, counting it, and comparing the number to what it's supposed to be.
 This isn’t done on a schedule and is supplemental to physical inventory.
 In particular, you may want to spot check problematic or fast-moving products.

 Instead of doing a full physical inventory, some businesses use cycle counting to audit their inventory.
 Rather than a full count at year end, cycle counting spreads reconciliation throughout the year.
 Each day, week, or month a different product is checked on a rotating schedule.
 There are different methods of determining which items to count when but, generally speaking, higher-value items will be counted more frequently.

 Some products drive more revenue than others.
 You can use an ABC report to grade the value of your stock based on a percentage of your revenue:

 - A = % of stock that represents 80% of your revenue

 - B = % of stock that represents 15% of your revenue